isomerpages/moe-pasirrissec/_cce/National Education.md

 <p>In order to create holistic learning experiences among Pasirians, a plethora
 of events and activities are organised throughout the years.
-These activities include commemoration of Total Defence Day, International Friendship Day, Racial Harmony Day, National Day and NRIC Presentation Ceremony.
+These activities include commemoration of Total Defence Day, International Friendship Day, Racial Harmony Day, National Day and the NRIC Presentation Ceremony.
 With these programmes, we hope that Pasirians’ understanding of their identity and convictions as citizens will be developed as they lead and participate actively.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="SG Secure Talk and Exhibition during Total Defence Day" src="/images/national%20education_01.png">